anas-abbadi09/Control-System-Training-Program/Linux.md

 * **A Must‑Have Skill.**
   Whether you’re a software engineer, DevOps professional, system administrator, or cybersecurity expert, knowing how to use Linux is essential—it’s literally what runs the world’s infrastructure.

+**In short:**
-**In short:** Linux isn’t just *another* operating system—it’s the foundation of almost everything online, from websites to smart gadgets.
+  Linux isn’t just *another* operating system—it’s the foundation of almost everything online, from websites to smart gadgets.
 Learning it gives you the keys to work with servers, cloud systems, and devices at scale.

-**Linux at Synchrotron Light Sources Like SESAME?**
+**Linux at SESAME?**

 Linux is the **core operating system** for controlling synchrotron light sources (like SESAME) because: